 CGM tip 1 – Use Skin-Tac™ Adhesive Wipes to add extra adhesive to the sensor

 If you find that your CGM falls off very quickly, Skin-Tac could be the solution for you.
 It’s basically body glue that you apply to your skin and allow to dry before attaching the sensor.
 It makes the skin super sticky, so it acts as an extra adhesive.
-I’ve never liked it too much since I’d get glue all over the place, but I know plenty from the diabetes community who loves it.
+I’ve never liked it too much since I’d get glue all over the place, but I know plenty from the diabetes community who love it.

 Some also add Skin-Tac if the sensor starts coming off after a few days.
 Just add a little adhesive under the edge and reattach it that way.
 Again, this method doesn’t work super well for me, maybe because it’s pretty hard to clean the area where the sensor has come loose.